sudheerj/javascript-interview-questions/README.md

 244. ### How do you reversing an array

-     You can use reverse() method is used reverse the elements in an array.
+     You can use the reverse() method to reverse the elements in an array.
 This method is useful to sort an array in descending order.
 Let's see the usage of reverse() method in an example,

      ```javascript
      let numbers = [1, 2, 5, 3, 4];